Testing your Game

 Runtime Errors (game errors out)

 Runtime Errors are errors that happen while the game is running.
 They frequently lead to "freezing" of the game.
-If your game is freezing up, check the Console (` key).
+If your game is freezing up, check what shows up in the Log Viewer (View > Log Viewer if it isn't open).
 You might see this kind of text.

 Fortunately for you, a runtime error usually tells you what's going on.
 The first line usually tells you where the error happened.
 You often see line numbers (line 57), which can point you roughly towards the offending line.